Esembly is a movement with a mission to help families Live Less Disposably…starting with diapers.

 The Company's business model is partially dependent on proprietary technology.
 As such, licensing, developing and protecting the proprietary nature of this technology is crucial to the success of the Company.
 The Company has not yet applied for intellectual property protection through trademarks and patents.
 The Company will rely on intellectual property laws, which offer only limited protection.
 Competitors may infringe upon any patents or trademarks that the Company takes out on its proprietary technology.
 Failure to adequately protect its intellectual property from current competitors or new entrants to the market could have a material adverse effect on the Company's business, operating results, and financial condition.
 If the Company resorts to legal proceedings to enforce the Company's intellectual property rights, the proceedings could be burdensome and expensive and could involve a high degree of risk.
 Additionally, the Company may become subject to third-party claims that it infringed upon their proprietary rights or trademarks.
 Such claims, whether or not meritorious, may result in the expenditure of significant financial and managerial resources, injunctions against the Company or the payment of damages by the Company.

-Regulatory and other industry changes may adversely affect the Company
+Regulatory environment and changes may adversely affect the Company

 The Company operates in a highly regulated environment, and is subject to a comprehensive statutory and regulatory regime as well as oversight by governmental agencies and self-regulatory organizations.
 Federal and state laws, regulations and policies concerning the Company's industry may heavily influence the market for the Company's services.
 Failure to comply with laws, regulations or policies could result in sanctions by regulatory agencies, civil money penalties and reputational damage, which could have a material adverse effect on the Company's business, financial condition and results of operations.
 Although the Company will have policies and procedures designed to prevent any such violations, there can be no assurance that such violations will not occur.
 If violations do occur, they could damage the Company's reputation and increase its legal and compliance costs, and ultimately adversely impact the Company's results of operations.
 Laws, regulations or policies currently affecting the Company may change at any time.
 Regulatory authorities may also change their interpretation of these statutes and regulations.
 Therefore, the Company's business may also be adversely affected by future changes in laws, regulations, policies or interpretations or regulatory approaches to compliance and enforcement.
 A change in the current regulatory environment could make it more difficult or costly for the Company to operate as currently anticipated.
 The Company cannot predict how changes in regulation or other industry changes will affect the market for the Company's product and service offerings.